thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 #### Positivism

-The theory known as "positivism " commands a wide support, and has been adopted by a number of influential writers.
-We have already seen that Bynkershoek was an eighteenth-century "positivist", but the modern" positivist" theories have refinements and are expressed in generalisations not to be found in Bynkershoek's writings.
+The theory known as "positivism" commands a wide support, and has been adopted by a number of influential writers.
+We have already seen that Bynkershoek was an eighteenth-century "positivist", but the modern "positivist" theories have refinements and are expressed in generalisations not to be found in Bynkershoek's writings.